Vegetables and Fruits

 Pre-Prepping and Storage:

 To keep my precious fruits and vegetables safe, when I get home from the store, I put the bags of fruits and veggies in the fridge, open.
-After they cool to fridge temperature, I take them out, turn the bag inside out and put them back in the bag and the fridge.
-This helps keep the excess condensation from rotting the vegetables and leaves enough moisture to keep them from drying out.
+After they cool to fridge temperature, I take them out, turn the bag inside out, and put them back in the bag and the fridge.
+This helps keep the excess condensation from rotting the produce and leaves enough moisture to keep them from drying out.

-I’ll often prepare some of my vegetables ahead for some dishes I’ll be making or to have on hand for snacks.
-Use your good judgement as to whether this will affect nutrient value, quality, taste or storage time – prewashing and/or cutting some fruits and vegetables will cause them to deteriorate faster.
-Regardless, I wash all fruits and vegetables before using, and I do wash and drain all grapes right away, especially because I know my kids won’t wash them before grabbing them as snacks.
-I want to be sure they aren’t picking up residual pesticides.
+I prepare some of my vegetables ahead of time for some dishes I’ll be making or to have on hand for snacks.
+Use your good judgment as to whether this will affect nutrient value, quality, taste, or storage time – prewashing and/or cutting some fruits and vegetables will cause them to deteriorate faster.

 Organic or not?